Theodore, Australian Capital Territory

 Theodore is a suburb in the Canberra, Australia district of Tuggeranong.
-The postcode is 2905.
 The suburb is named after Edward Granville Theodore (1884–1950), a Queensland premier and deputy Prime Minister.
 It was gazetted on 5 August 1975.
 Streets are named after people involved with the civilian war effort during the world wars.
 The main street through the suburb is named after Sir Lawrence Wackett KBE, DFC, AFC, who is widely regarded as the "father of the Australian aircraft industry".